Eyescale/Consensus/Release/Version-1.0/README.txt

 	implementation based on Consensus B% (B-mod, for Behavioral Modeling) programming language, thereby demonstrating the Turing completeness of the language.

-	More examples can be found in the ./Release/Version1.0/Test directory of this site, namely the CN.suite and CN.regression programs, the first of which provides a good starting point for learning the language.
+	More examples can be found e.g. in the ./Release/Version1.0/Test directory of this site, namely the CN.suite and CN.regression programs, the first of which provides a good starting point for learning the language.